NCIS (TV series): NCIS: New Orleans

-In September 2013, reported that a second spin-off series set in New Orleans would be introduced with a two-part backdoor pilot during the eleventh season of NCIS.
+In September 2013, it was reported that a second spin-off series set in New Orleans would be introduced with a two-part backdoor pilot during the eleventh season of NCIS.
 The episode title "Crescent City (Part I)" and "Crescent City (Part II)".
 The episodes were filmed in February 2014, and aired on March 25, 2014, and April 1, 2014.
 NCIS star Mark Harmon and showrunner Gary Glasberg are the executive producers of the series.
 Glasberg discussed the idea of the episode with Harmon, who said "That's more than a sweeps episode" (meaning an episode with provocative subject manner and top appeal for television ratings).
 The premise for the episodes are, according to Glasberg, "all about this tiny little NCIS office that's down [in New Orleans], and the kind of cases that they come across".
 In May 2014, CBS picked up an NCIS second spin-off series with the title NCIS: New Orleans.

 The series stars Scott Bakula as Special Agent Dwayne Cassius Pride, Lucas Black as Special Agent Christopher LaSalle, Zoe McLellan as Special Agent Meredith "Merri" Brody, Rob Kerkovich as Sebastian Lund, and CCH Pounder as Dr. Loretta Wade.
 Daryl "Chill" Mitchell, Shalita Grant and Vanessa Ferlito joined the main cast later, portrayed as computer specialist Patton Plame, Special Agent Sonja Percy, and Special Agent Tammy Gregorio, respectively.

 NCIS and NCIS: New Orleans have had two crossovers.